 Additional Information about Processing Times

-The DIAC global service standards apply across all visa offices throughout DIAC’s service delivery network.
+The DIBP global service standards apply across all visa offices throughout DIBP's service delivery network.
 For more information about DIBP's global service standards, see: Visa Processing Times Service Standards & Citizenship Processing Times Service Standards

 The service standards apply to visa applications lodged with complete documentation.
 You can expect your application to take longer than the service standard if it was lodged without all the required documentation.